ELITEv5/Old-Glory-RISE-Token/README.md

 **Turning Speculation into Stability - Volatility into Veteran Support**

-Old Glory RISE is the demand engine for the SunDAI stablecoin ecosystem.
+Old Glory RISE is the demand engine for the SunDAI stable asset ecosystem.
 Every trade automatically buys pSunDAI from the market and distributes it to holders - creating perpetual buy pressure for the stable while funding real-world veteran charities.

 **Already donated $300+ to veteran charities.
 This is DeFi with a mission.** 🎖️